 Criteria and factors for TLR payments

-A TLR payment may only be made to a teacher who is accountable for a significant, specified responsibility that is:
+A TLR1 or TLR2 payment may only be made to a teacher who is accountable for a significant, specified responsibility.

-The TLR payment should be for a sustained responsibility in the context of the school's structure needed to ensure continued delivery of high-quality teaching and learning.
+The TLR1 or TLR2 payment should be for a sustained responsibility in the context of the school's structure needed to ensure continued delivery of high-quality teaching and learning.

-c. having accountability for leading, managing and developing a subject or curriculum area or pupil development across the curriculum
+c. require the teacher to lead, manage and develop a subject or curriculum area or pupil development across the curriculum